opennetworkinglab/aether-docs/edge_deployment/server_bootstrap.rst

        :scale: 50%

-Management Server Configuration
+management router Configuration
 '''''''''''''''''''''''''''''''

-Once the OS is installed on the management server, Ansible is used to remotely install software on the management server.
+Once the OS is installed on the management router, Ansible is used to remotely install software on the management router.

 To checkout the ONF ansible repo and enter the virtualenv with the tooling::